 The Best Grow Light Ballasts of 2020

 If you’re thinking about setting up a grow room or grow space using high-intensity discharge lamps, then you may already know that you need the best grow light ballast.
 Without a ballast for your HID lights, they won’t turn on.
-The old school electromagnetic ballasts have slowly become obsolete as they have been replaced with the newer electronic ballasts.
-It’s crucial that you know a few key details before you buy a ballast.

 You will need a ballast for any traditional tube fluorescent bulb and all high intensity (HI) bulbs.
 Metal Halide (MH), Ceramic Metal Halide (CMH, CDM), High-Pressure Sodium (HPS) and Combination MH and HPS all need a ballast.
 The ballast will provide power to the lamp and preventing HID lights from drawing too much current.